-A Houston Uber and Lyft ridesharing accident lawyer from Loncar Lyon Jenkins can assist you with filing a claim if you were involved in an Uber or Lyft accident or were hit by a rideshare vehicle.
+A Houston Uber and Lyft rideshare accident lawyer from Loncar Lyon Jenkins can assist you with filing a claim if you were hurt in an Uber or Lyft accident or were hit by a rideshare vehicle.
+Our auto accident lawyers work to help clients take on insurance companies, file personal injury lawsuits, and recover compensation.
+Our team provides free case consultations.
+Call us today to learn more.

 If you or a loved one sustained any harm while riding in a ridesharing car or driving near a rideshare vehicle, you might be eligible for compensation for the following losses:

-- Wages lost, including income lost due to not being able to return to work while healing and when your injuries prohibit you from earning the same amount of money as before the accident
+- Income lost, including wages lost due to not being able to return to work while healing and when your injuries prohibit you from earning the same amount of money as before the accident

 - Medical costs, such as hospital stays, surgery, medication, therapies, medical visits, assistive devices